zicklag/docs-1/contributing/codebase-overview.md

 ## Monorepo

-The primary Directus repository is located at [`directus/directus`](https://github.com/directus/directus) and houses the Admin App (Vue.js 3 w/ Composition API), API (Node.js), project documentation (Markdown), API Specification (OpenAPI), and other smaller packages used internally.
+The primary Directus repository is located at [`directus/directus`](https://github.com/directus/directus) and houses the Admin App (Vue.js 3 w/ Composition API), API (Node.js), API Specification (OpenAPI), and other smaller packages used internally.
 Directus follows a monorepo design similar to React or Babel — this page will outline our monorepo's design and structure.

 ## `/api`